Edit Manual Dependencies

 • The Manual Dependency Editing group of controls is found on the Dependencies panel.

-This section of the Dependency Editing to interactively generate rules that will govern calculation of a sequence of mining activities.
+This section of the Dependency Editing screen is used to interactively generate rules that will govern calculation of a sequence of mining activities.

 Important: Design data must be loaded in order to define manual dependencies.